edneville/please/README.md

 # How do I set it up

-You'll need to configure PAM in order for `require_pass` to authenticate.
+You may need to configure PAM if you didn't use a distro package in order for `require_pass` to authenticate.
 Debian-based needs something similar to this in `/etc/pam.d/please` and `/etc/pam.d/pleaseedit`:

 ```
 #%PAM-1.0